baremetal-engine/BareMetal/README.md

 # BareMetal Engine
-**Neo, what if I told you... you could ship AAA visuals on a toaster?**

 > **Modern GPUs are 95% useless.**
 > Because 95% of what they render is *never seen* by the player.